 the cells in a gland that make substances.
 For example, glandular cells in the prostate make the milky fluid that becomes part of the semen.

 tissue that makes and secretes a substance.
 For instance, the lobules of the breast are glandular tissue because they make breast milk.
 See also lobules.

 the head of the penis.

-a number describing how abnormal prostate cancer cells look based on the Gleason system.
-A pathologist assigns a grade number from 1 through 5 based on how much the cancer cells under the microscope look like normal prostate cells.
+a number from 1 through 5, describing how how much the cancer cells look like normal prostate cells under the microscope based on the Gleason system.
 Those that look a lot like normal cells are graded 1, while those that look the least like normal cells are graded 5.
 See also Gleason score, grade, pathologist, prostate.

-the grade of a cancer tells how abnormal its cells look under the microscope.
+the grade of a cancer tells how abnormal its cells (or patterns of cells) look under the microscope.
 There are different grading systems for different types of cancers.
-Each grading system divides cancer into those that look the most normal, the least normal, and those in between.
 Grading is done by a pathologist who looks at sample tissue from the biopsy.
-Cancers with more abnormal-looking cells tend to grow and spread more quickly and have a worse prognosis (outlook).
+Cancers with higher grades (more abnormal-looking cells or patterns) tend to grow and spread more quickly and have a worse prognosis (outlook).
 See also biopsy, pathologist, staging.

 the condition that results when the immune cells of a transplant (usually a bone marrow or other type of stem cell transplant) from a donor attack the tissues of the person receiving the transplant.
 See also allogeneic stem cell transplant, bone marrow, hematopoietic stem cell transplant, stem cells, umbilical cord blood transplant.

 a unit for measuring radiation transfer.
 See also radiation dose.

 naturally occurring proteins that help cells grow and divide.
 Some cancer cells are too sensitive to growth factors, which helps them grow quickly.
 See also epidermal growth factors.

 substance used to test stool to see if it contains blood.
 See also fecal occult blood test.